-- Following the spill response procedure described in the University of Chicago Medicine (UCM) S05‐10‐18 Hazardous Material Emergency Response Plan for spills of hazardous substances inside of UCM buildings;
+- Following the spill response procedure described in the University of Chicago Medicine (UCM) S05‐10‐18 Hazardous Material Emergency Response Plan for spills of hazardous substances inside UCM buildings;

 - Immediately notifying UCPD about spills which occur inside of Kovler Laboratory, Cummings Life Sciences Center (“CLSC”), Donnelly Biological Sciences Learning Center (“BSLC-Donnelley”), Jules F. Knapp Medical Research Center (“BSLC-Knapp”), and Knapp Center for Biomedical Discovery (“KCBD”), to ensure EHS is paged;

-- Notifying EHS of significant increases, 100 pounds or greater, in storage of hazardous substances inside of Kovler Laboratories, CLSC, BSLC-Donnelly, BSLC-Knapp, and KCBD.
+- Notifying EHS of significant increases, 100 pounds or greater, in the storage of hazardous substances inside of Kovler Laboratories, CLSC, BSLC-Donnelly, BSLC-Knapp, and KCBD.

 Project Managers are responsible for:

-- Notifying EHS about projects which may potentially result in significant increases, 100 pounds or greater, in storage of hazardous materials.
+- Notifying EHS about projects which may potentially result in significant increases, 100 pounds or greater, in the storage of hazardous materials.